citelao/sensible/_sidequests/4-https.md

 ## Introducing HTTPS

 Most importantly, these experts introduced **a secure version of HTTP** ("HyperText Transfer Protocol"), the protocol you use for browsing the web.
-This protocol, **HTTPS** ("HTTP Secure"), protects traffic on the internet by sending it as **cyphertext**: encrypted.
+This protocol, **HTTPS** ("HTTP Secure"), protects traffic on the Internet by sending it as **cyphertext**: encrypted.
 If everything works right, only you and your destination can read the contents.

 With HTTPS, you now have the *ability* to keep your content secure as it travels the Internet.

-For a long time HTTPS stayed in the background, but thanks to initiatives by Google, Let's Encrypt, the EFF, and many others, encrypted internet traffic in the United States has nearly *doubled* over the last two years.
-Mozilla calls all of this work "[deprecating the insecure internet](https://blog.mozilla.org/security/2015/04/30/deprecating-non-secure-http/)," and because of it, [over 50%](https://transparencyreport.google.com/https/overview?hl=en) of traffic on the internet is encrypted today.
+For a long time HTTPS stayed in the background, but thanks to initiatives by Google, Let's Encrypt, the EFF, and many others, encrypted Internet traffic in the United States has nearly *doubled* over the last two years.
+Mozilla calls all of this work "[deprecating the insecure Internet](https://blog.mozilla.org/security/2015/04/30/deprecating-non-secure-http/)," and because of it, [over 50%](https://transparencyreport.google.com/https/overview?hl=en) of traffic on the Internet is encrypted today.
 That number [keeps going up](https://scotthelme.co.uk/alexa-top-1-million-analysis-august-2018/)<!-- TODO CITE -->, and it's the reason you can browse open wireless networks in relative peace.

-## The old internet -- before HTTPS
+## The old Internet -- before HTTPS

 HTTPS makes your web browsing much safer because it protects against the **easiest and most dangerous attack possible on the Internet**: the man-in-the-middle attack.

 <aside class="sidenote">
 There is no direct citation for this statement.
-However, the vulnerabilities listed in essays (explaining the need for HTTPS) from Google {% cite basques %}, the government {% cite mill_2014 %}, and *the agency that created the internet* {% cite farrell2014pervasive nottingham_2015 %} are all man-in-the-middle attacks.
+However, the vulnerabilities listed in essays (explaining the need for HTTPS) from Google {% cite basques %}, the government {% cite mill_2014 %}, and *the agency that created the Internet* {% cite farrell2014pervasive nottingham_2015 %} are all man-in-the-middle attacks.
 </aside>

 A man-in-the-middle attack in general is any attack where someone intercepts your communication before it reaches its destination.
 The most straightforward practical example is someone standing outside your mailbox and reading all your mail before it reaches the post office.